Merril Hoge

-Merril DuAine Hoge (/ˈhɒdʒ/; born January 26, 1965) is a former professional American football player.
-He played eight seasons at running back for the National Football League (NFL's) Pittsburgh Steelers and Chicago Bears, retiring after the 1994 season.
+Merril DuAine Hoge (/ˈhɒdʒ/; born January 26, 1965) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL) for the Pittsburgh Steelers and Chicago Bears.
+He played college football for the Idaho State Bengals and was selected by the Steelers in the 10th round of the 1987 NFL draft.
+Hoge retired from playing after the 1994 season.
 Since 1996 he had been a football analyst for ESPN television.
 Hoge, along with fellow longtime NFL Matchup analyst Ron Jaworski, were laid off after wide ESPN cuts in April 2017.